gsmitaa/Data-Analyst-Portfolio/README.md

 Hello!
 My name is Smita Gautam.
 I hold a Master's degree in Business Analytics and a Bachelor's in Finance with a minor in IT.
 I have 3 years of experience of working as a Data Analyst in the Finance Industry.

 This repository provides a glimpse into my growth and achievements as a Data Analyst and features a curated selection of my academic, personal, and professional projects.
+Scroll down to see some of those projects!

 ## Technical Competencies